Alcorn State University: History

 Alcorn State University was the first black land grant college in the country.
-Mississippi's Reconstructionist legislature, dominated by Republicans sympathetic to the cause of educating the formerly enslaved, was established on the site of Oakland College, a college that had gone defunct due to the Civil War.
+Mississippi's Reconstructionist legislature, dominated by Republicans sympathetic to the cause of educating the formerly enslaved, established the college on the site of Oakland College, a college that had gone defunct due to the Civil War.
 Alcorn University started with what is recognized as three historic buildings.

 United States Senator Hiram R. Revels resigned his seat when he accepted the position as Alcorn's first president.
 The state legislature provided $50,000 in cash for ten successive years for the establishment and overall operations of the college.
 The state also granted Alcorn three-fifths of the proceeds earned from the sale of 30000 acre of land scrip for agricultural or land grant colleges under federal legislation.
 The land was sold for $188,928 with Alcorn receiving a share of $113,400.
 This money was to be used solely to support the agricultural and mechanical components of the college, which Congress wanted to develop nationally.
 From its beginning, Alcorn State University was a land-grant college.
 After a group of white Democrats known as Redeemers took over the legislature, Alcorn's appropriation was slashed by almost 90 percent, to $5,500 per year, and an all-white board of trustees was appointed.

 In 1878, the name Alcorn University was changed to Alcorn Agricultural and Mechanical College.
 The university's original 225 acre of land have been expanded to develop a 1700 acre campus.
 The goals for the college set by the Mississippi legislature following the Reconstruction era emphasized training for blacks rather than academic education.
 The school, like other black schools during these years, was less a college than a vocational school intended to prepare students for the agricultural economy of the state and of most of their hometowns.

 At first the school was exclusively for black males, but women were admitted in 1895.
-Today, women outnumber men at the university 1800 to 1200.
 Alcorn began with eight faculty members in 1871.
 Today the faculty and staff number more than 500.
-The student body has grown from 179 mostly local male students to more than 4,000 students from all over the world.
+The student body has grown from 179 mostly local male students to more than 2,933 students from all over the world.

 In 1974, Alcorn Agricultural and Mechanical College was renamed Alcorn State University, representing the development of its programs.
 Governor William L. Waller signed House Bill 298 granting university status to Alcorn and the other state-supported colleges.
 Alcorn had already become a more diversified university, with graduate programs.
 It provides an undergraduate education that enables students to continue their work in graduate and professional schools, engage in teaching, and enter other professions.
 It also provides graduate education to equip students for further training in specialized fields.